fChristenson/how-to-fail/readme.md

 This means that every object could be `null`.

 This is what empty return values where created for.
-The idea is simple, if something goes wrong return a value that represents that the operation failed.
-This allows the caller to either check for the error or continue if it is safe.
+The idea is simple, if something goes wrong return a value that allows the caller to continue as if nothing is wrong.

 Empty return values are perfect for when it doesn't matter if the previous operation failed.
-It is fine to continue with "empty" values.
+It is fine to continue with a "empty" value.

 The problem with empty values is that they force the caller to do the same check as with `null` but also invite more risk.
 The caller may forget that a function can return an empty value and continue processing the result when it will cause problems.